Invest-In-a-Tech/Project-Chimera/docs/setup/sierra-chart-bridge.md

 ---

-*This bridge enables the core data infrastructure for Project Chimera's trading research pipeline.
+*This bridge enables the core data infrastructure for ES Microstructure Research's trading research pipeline.
 Proper installation is essential for all VBP analysis capabilities.*